chainguard-dev/osquery-defense-kit/README.md

   * `execution/exotic-command-events.sql`
   * `execution/unexpected-executable-directory-macos.sql`

-## Local pack generation

-Run `make packs`

-For more control, you can invoke [osqtool](https://github.com/chainguard-dev/osqtool) directly, to override default intervals or exclude checks.

-## Local testing

-Run `make verify`

 ## Policies

 ### Contributions

-Help is wanted!
+Help Wanted!
 We support any new queries so long as they can be easily updated to address false positives.

-Users may submit false positive exceptions for popular well-known software packages, so long as evidence is provided for the behavior.
+Users may submit false positive exceptions for popular well-known software packages, but may be asked to provide evidence for the behavior.

 ### Platform Support